 A fruit tree in your landscape is an investment that will pay dividends for years to come.
 Once you allow a fruit tree to become established, it will provide a bountiful harvest of your favorite fruits that are fresher and so much sweeter than anything you can find in your local supermarket.
-This series of posts will showcase just some of the varieties we carry in our stores.
+Today we’re sharing just some of the delicious pear varieties we carry.

 Pears are long-lived and attractive trees.
 Selected varieties produce great fruit with very few management problems.
-Three basic types of or pears grown in the United States are European, or French pears, Oriental hybrids, and Asian pears.
-The Asian pear, often termed “apple-pear” is gaining increased popularity in the U.S. because of it’s unique fruit and apple-like texture.
+Three basic types of pears grown in the United States are European/French pears, Oriental hybrids, and Asian pears.
+Here’s how you can coax them to thrive at home:

 20TH CENTURY ASIAN